Brief, actionable, relevant

-The Growing Climate Solutions Act (GSCA) is a relatively new law that is uniquely positioned to help farmers evaluate and participate in carbon markets.
-Dive in and learn about what the GSCA includes and how it might help farmers.
+The Growing Climate Solutions Act (GCSA) is a relatively new law that is uniquely positioned to help farmers evaluate and participate in carbon markets.
+Dive in and learn about what the GCSA includes and how it might help farmers.

 Enteric methane and manure are the two biggest sources of greenhouse gases from dairy production.
 What causes them, and how can we reduce them?